Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Introduction

+Several studies have examined the form of Bayes optimal classifiers under specific fairness constraints \citep{corbett2017algorithmic, celis2019classification, menon2018cost, chzhen2019leveraging, chzhen2022minimax, xian2023fair, zeng2024bayes, chen2024posthoc, xian2024unified}.
+Closely related studies include \cite{chen2024posthoc}, \cite{zeng2024bayes}, and \cite{xian2024unified}. {\cite{chen2024posthoc} characterized group-blind Bayes optimal fair classifiers implicitly and proposed a post-processing algorithm based on empirical risk minimization, with fairness guarantees holding only asymptotically.
+In both group-aware and group-blind scenarios, \cite{zeng2024bayes} explicitly characterized Bayes optimal classifiers under linear disparity constraints and developed pre-, in-, and post-processing algorithms.
+Their analysis mainly addresses binary sensitive attributes, extending to multi-class cases only for demographic parity, and doesn't provide theoretical guarantees. \cite{xian2024unified} examined multiclass classification in both group-aware and group-blind settings.
+They characterized Bayes optimal classifiers using pointwise linear programming and proposed a post-processing algorithm that requires solving one such optimization per prediction.
+Their fairness guarantees depend on the multicalibration error of a pretrained model and therefore do not provide finite-sample, distribution-free validity.}

+\cite{zeng2024minimax} studied a related problem, where they only focus on group-aware classification under demographic parity with binary sensitive attributes and introduce a fairness-aware excess risk measure.
+In comparison, we study the excess risk among fair classifiers with general fairness notions under both group-aware and blind settings.
+Their fairness-aware excess risk is always smaller and may underestimate the intrinsic difficulty of fair classification.
+In addition, they derive group-aware minimax rates for their risk and propose an asymptotically fair algorithm, whereas our work establishes both group-aware and group-blind minimax excess risks and achieves finite-sample, distribution-free fairness under general fairness notions.
+We summarize the comparison of our work with these closely related studies in Table \ref{tab:literature}, see Sections \ref{sec:preliminary} and \ref{sec:unify} for detailed discussions.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:preliminary}, after proposing the fair classification problem, some basic notations are introduced.
-In Section~\ref{sec:unify}, we develop a unified framework for classification with binary sensitive attributes, ensuring both fairness and excess risk guarantees.
-In Section~\ref{sec:binary_eoo}, we apply the unified framework to equality of opportunity and derive the minimax lower bounds for the excess risks in both group-aware and group-blind scenarios.
-Section~\ref{sec:numerical} investigates the numerical performance of the proposed algorithm.
-In Section~\ref{sec:extension}, we derive the Bayes optimal fair classifier for multi-class sensitive attributes.
-A brief discussion is given in Section~\ref{sec:discussion}.
-For reasons of space, we defer the application of results from Section~\ref{sec:unify} to other fairness notions, the unified framework for fair classification with multi-class sensitive attributes, and all the proofs to the Supplementary Material.
+\textbf{Organization. } The remainder of the paper is organized as follows.
+Section~\ref{sec:preliminary} formulates the fair classification problem and introduces notation.
+Section~\ref{sec:unify} presents a unified framework for binary sensitive attributes, providing fairness and excess risk guarantees.
+Section~\ref{sec:binary_eoo} applies this framework to equality of opportunity and establishes minimax lower bounds for excess risk in both group-aware and group-blind settings.
+Section~\ref{sec:numerical} evaluates the algorithm’s numerical performance.
+Applications to other fairness notions, extensions to multi-class sensitive attributes, and all proofs are deferred to the Supplementary Material.